 • in the floor.

-All of these locations have their pros and cons; however, remember that wherever you decide to place the safe, the grade, weight and professional installation of the safe, rather than the location itself, will primarily determine your level of theft protection.
+All of these locations have their pros and cons; however, remember that wherever you decide to place the safe, the resistance grade, the weight and professional installation of the safe, rather than the location itself, will primarily determine your level of theft protection.

 Where does a thief look most often?

 You can therefore be sure that any places in your home where you could hide a safe will be carefully checked: bedroom wardrobes, dressing room, study, basement or garage.
-Hiding a safe "for good and all" is in obvious contradiction to the everyday use of a safe.
+Hiding a safe "for good and all" is in obvious contradiction to the everyday use of a strongbox.
 A safe in a house is mainly used to store weapons, documents, valuables and money, i.e. items that you want to have easy access to.

 Installing a safe in the wall